 If you were requested to submit a copy of your IRS Tax Return Transcript and you are amending your taxes, we will require both a copy of your IRS Tax Return Transcript and a copy of your signed, dated, 1040x (amended tax return).

 Depending on the changes made, you may be required to verify the changes.
 For example: If you made changes to income information, we will need to verify which income information is accurate.
-In these situations, you will be notified of what is required so please be sure to monitor your My UNC Charlotte account for any updates if making changes to your FAFSA.
+In these situations, you will be notified of what is required so please be sure to monitor your My UNC Charlotte account for any updates.

 If the student (or parent) was required to file based on the IRS guidelines, we would not be able to accept a Verification of Non-filing letter in place of an IRS Tax Return Transcript.
 The student (or parent) would need to file their taxes and then provide us a copy of the IRS Tax Return Transcript once it is available through the IRS.